 Highest point 4,200 mts.

-BOOK a Tour with SAS Travel and GET a 15% DISCOUNT in our MARQUESES BOUTIQUE Hotel in Suite, Deluxe or Standard rooms plus a FREE pick up from airport at your arrival to Cusco.
-OR a FREE Sacred Valley tour to see Pisac, Yucay, Urubamba, Ollantatambo and Chincheros.
-(70 Soles Entrance fee to the ruins and lunch are not included.)
-Payment of accommodation is required in $ USD cash or Soles cash directly in Reception.
-To reserve please contact Miguel at: [email protected] but you must also indicate your tour reservation code with SAS Travel
+BOOK a Tour with SAS Travel and GET a 10% DISCOUNT in our MARQUESES BOUTIQUE Hotel in Suite, Deluxe or Standard rooms plus a FREE pick up from airport at your arrival to Cusco.
+Reservations at: [email protected]

-Find more information here: www.hotelmarqueses.com “Charming and Amazing Hotel, Great Location one block near centre, Wonderful Staff and Excellent three star Hotel”. © 2016 TripAdvisor LLC
+Find more information here: www.hotelmarqueses.com “Charming and Amazing Hotel, Great Location one block near centre, Wonderful Staff and Excellent three star Hotel”. © 2018 TripAdvisor LLC

-Day 2: Ayapata, Dead woman`s pass, Llulluchapampa, Pacaymayo camp.
+Day 2: Ayapata, Dead woman`s pass, Llulluchapampa, Pacaymayo Camp.

 ADVANTAGES OF INCA TRAIL 4Day/3Night -PRIVATE SERVICE: